alex5272372/aya-test/README.md

 10. Open application: http://localhost:3000

 ## Development
-To change file versions, change the file `./prisma/data/versions.json` Reformatted file example `./prisma/data/v1_1_example.txt`
+To change file versions, change the file `./helpers/versions.json` Reformatted file example `./prisma/data/v1_1_example.txt`

 ## User guide
+To return to the home page, click the logo.

 ## Task and questions
 The system should read files from a folder, parse them, and update a database upon startup.
 A parser needs to be developed, and a database with relational connections needs to be designed.
 Additionally, multiple HTTP APIs need to be provided to return query results.